Steps to Licensure

 - Attend the fingerprinting session held during seminar.

-- Successfully completing your exit exams in content and pedagogy (Praxis II) is required for elementary and secondary certification.
+- Successfully completing your Praxis II exam in content and pedagogy is required for elementary and secondary certification.

 Fingerprinting session items required